Streaming Solutions for Broadcasting Online University Courses

 Video use in education is booming.
-It’s one of the most popular learning technologies, and growth continues by double-digit percentages each year.
+It’s been one of the most popular learning technologies for the past several years.
 This is especially true in higher education, where video is increasingly used in lecture halls.
 Given this trend, streaming solutions for online university courses have become more important than ever before.

 Universities have been pioneers in the world of online video education, especially via MOOCs (Massive Open Online Courses).
 A simple web search can lead you to an entire university education from many of the top institutions in the world.
 For example, MIT, Harvard, Berkeley, Johns Hopkins, Stanford, Duke, University of Washington, and many other universities now offer a large amount of their coursework online for free.